Best Juicer of 2020

 Analysis and Test Results

 As it would be hard to compare results between full-size juicers and citrus-specific models in an apples-to-apples way — or in this case, oranges-to-oranges might be a better analogy — we conducted a separate test plan for each type of product.
 For the full-size appliances, we grouped all our tests into five weighted testing metrics: ease of cleaning, juice quality, hard produce yield, soft produce yield, and leafy green juice yield.
-Each full-size model received a score from 1-10 in each metric, with 10 being the highest.
 Since the citrus-only products are much more limited in scope, we used a wider selection of citrus fruits to compare juice yield while also evaluating the ease of cleaning.

 Full-Size or Citrus-Only?

 If you are mainly interested in juicing lemons, limes, oranges, or grapefruits, then you may want to consider a citrus juicer rather than a full-size masticating or centrifugal model.
-Although a citrus-only model will have fewer features than a full-size kitchen appliance, these little appliances cost significantly less — around one-tenth of the price — and will occupy a fraction of your precious countertop space.
+Although a citrus-only model will have fewer features than a full-size kitchen appliance, these little appliances cost significantly less and will occupy a fraction of your precious countertop space.
 If you think a citrus-only appliance might be the right fit for you, keep reading to see our comparison of the best models currently available.
 Otherwise, scroll down to our comprehensive review of the full-size products.

 Related: Buying Advice for Juicers

-We ranked and scored the performance of each of these products while juicing limes, lemons, grapefruit, and oranges, examining both the juice yield and the pulp produced, as well as the easiness of cleaning out each of these products after use.
+We evaluated each of these products while juicing limes, lemons, grapefruit, and oranges, examining both the juice yield and the pulp produced, as well as the easiness of cleaning out each of these products after use.

 Lemons and Limes

-We started by seeing how much juice each of these products generated from smaller citrus fruits, first with three small limes and then with a pair of lemons.
-Both the BLACK+DECKER and the Proctor Silex have adjustable reamers and produced a better yield than the Cuisinart's universal reamer with the limes, generating 10-15 mL more juice.
-Moving on to lemons, the Cuisinart did improve, outperforming the Proctor Silex, but still finished second to the BLACK+DECKER.
-It was much less convenient, however, to use the Cuisinart than the other two products and it tends to leave an exponentially larger mess.
+We started by seeing how much juice each of these products generated with smaller citrus fruits, first with three small limes and then with a pair of lemons.
+The BLACK+DECKER CJ625 has an adjustable reamer and had a better yield than the Cuisinart CCJ-500 Pulp Control's universal reamer with the limes, generating 10-15 mL more juice.
+Moving on to lemons, the Cuisinart CCJ-500 Pulp Control did improve but still finished second to the BLACK+DECKER CJ625.
+However, it was much less convenient to use the Cuisinart CCJ-500 Pulp Control than the other product and it tends to be a much bigger hassle — and make an exponentially bigger mess.

 Grapefruits and Oranges

-The BLACK+DECKER was almost identical in performance to the Proctor Silex when juicing grapefruits, but had a surprisingly low orange juice yield.
-The Cuisinart held its own with grapefruits and only created 25 mL less orange juice than the Proctor Silex, but it was extremely inconvenient to use because it had to be cleaned out after every orange to keep it from clogging;
+The BLACK+DECKER CJ625 did exceptionally well at juicing grapefruits but had a surprisingly low orange juice yield.
+The Cuisinart CCJ-500 Pulp Control held its own with grapefruits and created more orange juice than the BLACK+DECKER CJ625, but it had to be cleaned out after every orange to keep from clogging, again being extremely inconvenient to use in our minds.

 Ease of Cleaning

-Thankfully, it's very easy to clean all of these appliances.
-All of the components that contact food or juice are rated as being safe to use in the top rack of the dishwasher, though you should always double-check the included instructions to make sure this is alright if you're about to clean your citrus-only machine this way.
+Thankfully, we found that it's very easy to clean both of these appliances.
+All of the components that contact food or juice are rated as being safe to use in the top rack of the dishwasher, though you should always double-check the manufacturer's instructions to make sure this is alright if you are planning to clean your citrus-only machine this way.
 They are also quite easy to clean by hand as well — much easier than all of the full-size products.

 We conducted over 15 different side-by-side assessments to rank and score each product, dividing these tests among five rating metrics: Juice Quality, Soft Produce, Hard Produce, Leafy Greens, and Cleaning.
-Each was weighted based on its significance to the overall score.
 The sections below describe our results, comparing the performance of each product against the rest of the pack for each metric.

-Although the Breville JE98XL is on the pricey side for a kitchen appliance, it was a top performer.
-If you are shopping for a better deal then the Hamilton Beach is for you, costing a fraction of the price of the Breville.
-If the Hamilton Beach Big Mouth is still too high for your budget, then you honestly might want to rethink getting a full-sized juicer.
-All of the less expensive full-sized products delivered rather lackluster results in our opinion.
-However, you could still consider the possibility of getting a citrus-only model.
+We have generally found that the top-tier products in this category tend to run a bit on the pricey side.
+However, if you are shopping for a better deal then the Hamilton Beach or the Aicok Slow Masticating Juicer are both good options.
+If these products are still outside of your desired price range, then you always can consider getting a citrus-only model.
 While these products are much more limited in scope, they cost a fraction of the price of the larger appliances and are worth considering if you don't see yourself juicing things besides citrus fruits going forward.

 Taking the top score in this metric, both the Omega J8006HDS and the Cuisinart CJE-1000 earned an 8 out of 10 for their exceptional juice quality.
 Our judges scored the juice blends created by the CJE-1000 the highest of the entire group, with a texture that was quite smooth and without an abundance of foam, though it is a little on the thicker side

 Moving on to the R.A.O. drink, the Cuisinart produced a very smooth juice that had little to no pulp.
 It tasted great but was again a little on the thicker side.
-However, it wasn't as thick as the BELLA 13694.
 There was only a little bit of foam, and the color was a little bit lighter.
-Overall the Cuisinart produced thicker juice without any pulp, that possessed a smooth and creamy texture.
+Overall the Cuisinart produced a thicker juice blend without any pulp and one that possessed a smooth and creamy texture.

 The J8006HDS did very well, particularly excelling with the Sunset Blend.
 All of our judges thought this appliance made excellent juice cocktails that were incredibly rich in flavor and extremely smooth, with little to no pulp.
-The juice is a bit on the thicker side but it has great color, only small amounts of foam, and takes a long time to separate.
+The juice is a bit on the thicker side but it has great color, only small amounts of foam, and doesn't easily separate.

-Finishing behind the top products, both of the Breville models that we tested — the JE98XL Juice Fountain and the 800JEXL Juice Fountain Elite — each merited a 7 out of 10 when it came to juice quality.
+Both of the Breville models that we tested — the JE98XL Juice Fountain and the 800JEXL Juice Fountain Elite — each merited a 7 out of 10 when it came to juice quality.
 The Elite performed slightly better at the "Can't Beet It" recipe.
 The juice produced was smooth, but there was a fair bit of foam and the flavor was a lot mellower than the standard Juice Fountain.
-The beverage produced by the JE98XL Juice Fountain was very flavorful, but again there was a decent amount of foam and the thickness was only alright, being much waterier.
+The beverage produced by the JE98XL Juice Fountain was very flavorful, but again there was a decent amount of foam and much more watery.

 When it came to the "Sunset Blend", the standard Juice Fountain came out on top.
 This model produced a much more flavorful drink, while the Juice Fountain Elite concocted a relatively bland mixture.
 Both drinks had a smooth and creamy texture with very minimal pulp.

 Ranking next, the Aicok Slow Masticating Juicer, the Mooka B5100, and the Hamilton Beach Big Mouth each earned a 6 out of 10 for their solid performance.
-The Aicok did about average with the beet juice blend, creating a thin and watery drink that tasted fine, with a celery flavor that predominated.
+The Aicok did about average with the beet juice blend, creating a thin and watery drink that tasted fine to our judges but did have a dominant celery flavor.
 The Mooka performed almost identically to the Aicok when it came to texture, but the taste was rather bland compared to the Aicok or the Hamilton Beach.
 The Hamilton Beach's beverage had a far superior texture, but we weren't big fans of the taste, with something just not quite right.
 It was drinkable but was far from our favorite.

 All three of these products did much better with the romaine, orange, and apple juice, creating a drink that tasted significantly better than the beet juice concoction.
 The Hamilton Beach created a thinner juice with more pulp, while the Aicok again made a slightly thicker beverage.
 The citrus and apple tastes also stood out more in the Aicok's juice beverage, compared to the homogeneous taste of the juice made by the Big Mouth.
 The Mooka's juice blend came out on the thin side overall — similar to the Aicok, but our judges rated it quite well when it came to taste.